 1. B-corp Certified Banks

 To achieve this certification, the bank should meet set sustainability standards.
-These should be with regards to social and environmental performance.
+These should be about social and environmental performance.
 B-corp Certified institutions should also commit to public transparency and legal accountability.
 Such banks put more effort into poverty reduction, fighting economic inequality, reducing environmental pollution, and other factors.

 2. Global Alliance for Banking Values